The shift to remote work was fairly seamless for many of us, thanks in part to video technology, intranet software, and instant messaging platforms.

 Focusing without distraction is going to be critical in the hyper-connected, ‘always on’ workplace.
 So we need to ensure we are using our synchronous communication tools for synchronous communication, and our asynchronous communication tools for asynchronous communication.

-The impact on the hybrid workplace
+The impact of asynchronous collaboration on the hybrid workplace

 In an office environment (pre pandemic), there were many chances to obtain information from colleagues in a synchronous way —meetings, water cooler chats, after work socials, or coffee breaks.
 In most cases, communication was a simple “Oh hey” away.